BLOG

 0345 226 8393 Lines are open 9am – 5pm

-Under TUPE, where there is a relevant transfer, the transferor and transferee must consult with employee representatives.
-If there are no representatives in place, then in most circumstances, it is necessary to elect them.
+Under TUPE, where there’s a relevant transfer, the transferor and transferee must consult with employee representatives.
+If there are no representatives in place, then in most circumstances, it’s necessary to elect them.

-Micro businesses – namely those with fewer than 10 employees – are exempt from having to elect representatives.
-Under the new Regulations, this exemption will be extended to:
+Small businesses (those with fewer than 10 employees) are exempt from having to elect representatives.
+Under the new regulations, this exemption will be extended to:

 - Employers with fewer than 50 employers; or